 Principles 2, 4, and 15 of the PFMI outline minimum regulatory capital requirements for CCPs and indicate that parts of CCPs' own financial resources should be allocated to the default waterfall (BIS (2012, 2017)).
 Regulators and CCPs are then expected to specify the form and size of total regulatory capital and the amount that should be allocated to the default waterfall.
-In Europe, for instance, CCP capital requirements are the sum of four components: (i) capital requirements for winding down or restructuring activities; (ii) capital requirements for operational and legal risk; (iii) capital requirements for credit, counterparty, and market risk;16 and (iv) capital requirements for business risk, (EUR (2012)).
-The European Market Infrastructure Regulation (EMIR) then requires CCPs to allocate 25 percent of the total regulatory capital to the default waterfall, (EUR (2013); McLaughlin (2018)).
+In Europe, for instance, CCP capital requirements are the sum of four components: (i) capital requirements for operational and legal risk; (ii) capital requirements for operational and legal risk; (iii) capital requirements for components for credit, counterparty, and market risk;15 and (iv) capital requirements for business risk, (EUR (2012)).
+The European Market Infrastructure Regulatory capital to the default waterfall, (EUR (2013); McLaughlin (2018)).
 Under our proposed framework, $S + \tilde{S}$, can be viewed as a lower bound for CCP regulatory capital.
 It can also be directly compared with EMIR's 25 percent rule.